martinvanleeuwen/RenderJay.jl/README.md

 See this paper (https://doi.org/10.1016/j.rse.2021.112405) for an idea of the kind of cool things that you can do with this module.

+# RAMI-5

+As part of the RAdiative transfer Model Intercomparison excersize phase 5 we have prepared RenderJay scene files for the various test cases involved, including abstract scenes, fully parameterized canopies, and (semi-)empirical forest canopies.
+Here is a selection of nadir renderings including some of these scenes.
+No white-balancing has been applied yet, which causes the Wytham woods scene to appear somewhat greenish.

 # Example code

 Below is an example that renders a set of four Cornell boxes with different colours floating just above a flat surface.
 If you are on a laptop or you have few logical cores, please mind the addprocs() line and set the number to something comfortable, e.g., the number of logical cores that are available.